-As of S eptember 30, 2006
+30,

-Historical (in milli Pro Forma ons of dollars)
+His storical (in millions Pro Forma ers)

-Cash \$
+Cash \$ \$

 Long-term debt:

 Credit facility 342.5

 Affiliate debt (including current portion)(1) 865.2

 Total long-term debt 865.2 342.5

-Partners' capital(2)(3):
+Partners' capital(2)(3): -

 Predecessor Business 194.8

-Common units - public 311.3
+Common units - public 327.1

-Subordinated units - sponsor 372.8
+Subordinated units - sponsor 357.8

-General partner interest 18.7
+General partner interest 17.9

 Total partners' capital 194.8 702.8

 Total capitalization \$ 1,060.0 \$ 1,045.3

 - (1) Affiliate debt presented above represents indebtedness incurred by Targa in connection with the DMS Acquisition that has been allocated to the North Texas System.
 In connection with this offering, a portion of the affiliate indebtedness will be repaid and the remainder will be retired and treated as a capital contribution to us.
-Please see "Use of Proceeds." - (2) Assumes a public offering price of our common units of \$20.00 per unit and reflects partner capital of common unitholders from the net proceeds of this offering of approximately \$311.3 million, including approximately \$24.7 million of underwriters' discounts, fees and other offering expenses payable by us and the application of the proceeds as described in "Use of Proceeds."
-A \$1.00 increase (decrease) in the assumed public offering price per common unit would increase (decrease) the net proceeds by \$15.8 million, and would result in a corresponding increase (decrease) in net proceeds to be used to retire indebtedness, and therefore would not change our total partners' capital, assuming the number of common units offered by us, as set forth on the cover page of this prospectus, remains the same.
-The pro forma information discussed above is illustrative only and following completion of this offering will be adjusted based on the actual public offering price and other terms of this offering determined at pricing. - (3) Partners' capital as presented above excludes accumulated other comprehensive income.
+Please see "Use of Proceeds." - (2) Reflects partner capital of common unitholders from the net proceeds of this offering of approximately \$327.1 million, including approximately \$25.7 million of underwriters' discounts, fees and other offering expenses payable by us and the application of the proceeds as described in "Use of Proceeds." - (3) Partners' capital as presented above excludes accumulated other comprehensive income.